College of Saint Elizabeth Data & Information Overview

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2018-2019, 310 students took at least one online class at College of Saint Elizabeth.
-This is a decrease from the 312 students who took online classes the previous year.
+In 2019-2020, 539 students took at least one online class at College of Saint Elizabeth.
+This is an increase from the 310 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|